 This is a search is sometimes included in the estimate for your Bottesford conveyancing searches.
 It is a large document of about 40 pages, listing and detailing significant information about Bottesford around the property and the people living there.
 It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Local Education with plans and statistics, Local Amenities and other useful data concerning Bottesford.

-I'm buying my first flat in Bottesford benefiting from help to buy.
-The sellers would not budge the price so I negotiated 6k of extras instead.
-The property agent suggested that I not disclose to my solicitor about this side-deal as it may put at risk my mortgage with the lender.
+I'm buying my first flat in Bottesford with the aid of help to buy.
+The sellers refused to move on the price so I negotiated 6k of additionals instead.
+The house builders rep advised me not inform my solicitor about this extras as it may adversely affect my loan with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.